 As articulated by Diana G. Oblinger, President and CEO of EDUCAUSE, in her book, Game Changers, Education and Information Technologies, we understand and appreciate the valuable role of Information Technology in education and enterprise management.
 She states, “Colleges and universities are complex adaptive systems where people and technology can work together to create value.
 The college or university learning experience is more than “the classroom.”
 For institutions to make the best use of technology to address educational needs, they must understand the learner and design the desired experiences, taking into account the many social, technical, and intellectual interactions among students, faculty, and staff; the organization; and the infrastructure.”

-Information Technology Services consists of the following five departments
+Information Technology Services consists of the following six departments